 Divine Lotus Flower and its Splendid Healing Power

 Believe it or not, we all want to heal—from traumas and their expressions on our bodies in the form of pain.
-What else can help you heal other than a Lotus flower?
+What else can help you recover other than a Lotus flower?

-Lotus flower stands at the top of our logo, and one might ask, why do we attach so much importance to the lotus flower?
+The lotus flower stands at the top of our logo, and one might ask why we attach so much importance to it.
 We think the question is legitimate and needs answering.

-Special thanks to Ray Roberts & Tao Chi Kai for the production of this video.
+Special thanks to Tao Chi Kai for producing this video.

-Thai massage, particularly the Traditional Thai Massage, has received a significant influence from Buddhism.
-In the Buddhist religion, the lotus flower is considered to be the symbol of Gods.
-More on the importance of the lotus flower can be found in the article below.
+Thai massage, particularly Traditional Thai Massage, has significantly influenced Buddhism.
+In Buddhism, the lotus flower is considered a symbol of God.
+The article below explains the importance of the lotus flower.

-It’s the flower that holds the real delicacy and strength to claim its healing power to help you improve your condition that you might have been fighting with over a longer period!
+It’s the flower that holds the real delicacy and strength to claim its healing power to help you improve your condition that you might have been fighting with over a more extended period!
 What else can be such a trustworthy flower other than the LOTUS?

 This is why healing brands have been using the flower for medicinal purposes.
 Can it also help you regain the vitality of life that allows you to enjoy every moment you breathe into??

 The good news is, yes…!
-No matter which culture you belong to, the beautiful gift of nature has proven its deepest roots in holistic health practices.
+No matter your culture, nature’s beautiful gift has proven its deepest roots in holistic health practices.

-It’s not the story of centuries but of thousand years when human eyes caught the sight of this inviting flower smiling upright amid dark muddy water with its open arms, ready to embrace human existence and flourish it.
+It’s not the story of centuries but thousands of years when human eyes caught this inviting flower smiling upright amid dark, muddy water with its open arms, ready to embrace and flourish human existence.

-Certainly, the man had apprehended that it was what he had ever been searching for and began affirming the holiness of this blooming charm either at the altars, in food, or in the medicines that required hours of untiring preparations.
+Indeed, the man had apprehended that it was what he had been searching for and began affirming the holiness of this blooming charm either at the altars, in food, or in the medicines that required hours of untiring preparations.

-Then how exactly has this LOTUS been blooming in various Asian and other cultures?
+Then how exactly has this LOTUS bloomed in various Asian and other cultures?
 Let’s explore this in our article.
-Maybe, by the end, you’ll also be wishing for the softness of LOTUS infusing peace on your limbs and muscles that you want over and over.
+Maybe, by the end, you’ll also wish for the softness of LOTUS infusing peace on your limbs and muscles that you want over and over.

 Why is the Lotus Flower so Unique?

-The lotus plant grows at the bottom of water bodies, deep in the mud, a place that receives no sunlight.
+The lotus plant grows at the bottom of water bodies, deep in the mud, where it receives no sunlight.
 But once it matures and reaches the light, the plant blooms into spectacular, stunning, and mesmerizing lotus flowers.

 In many cultures, the lotus flower symbolizes purity, enlightenment, self-renewal, and rebirth, especially in Eastern religions.
-It can take root in dirty water and still produce the most beautiful flower is a perfect representation of the human condition.
+It can take root in dirty water and still produce the most beautiful flower, perfectly representing the human condition.

-Lotus is an aquatic plant characterized by its broad, floating leaves and bright, scent-loaded flowers.
-As for the stems, they’re long and contain air spaces.
+Lotus is an aquatic plant characterized by its broad, floating leaves and bright, scent-filled flowers.
+The stems are long and contain air spaces.
 The flower consists of many petals that are symmetrically stacked on top of each other.

 The work of the root stalks spread horizontally through the mud below the water surface.
 The round leaves can grow up to 50 cm in diameter.
-The flowers are pink like roses with a slight white shade, and there is a dark brown color to the hard seeds.
+The flowers are pink, like roses, with a slightly white shade, and the hard seeds are dark brown.

 The shape of the sources varies from round to elliptical to oblong.
 The lotus flower blooms at sunrise, and the petals disperse in the afternoon.